Beside the Mountain

 What are flapjacks?

-You are going to love this recipe because it is a durable and portable hiking snack offering a source of quick energy.
 "Flapjacks" is a UK or British name for what some call oat bars in North America (not to be mistaken for pancakes!).
+I personally love them as a hiking snack because they are durable and portable, and are a source of quick energy.

 I was introduced to flapjacks as a camper at Crowsnest Lake Bible Camp, where we would enjoy these dense oat bars for lunch while out in the wilderness on a multiday backpacking trip.
-As a backpacking guide (COLTS) at camp I would make these bars with loads of margarine, sugar, and whatever fun flavor we could conjure up with the random ingredients in the camp kitchen (think Skittles, bacon, or smore....).
+Later, working as a backpacking guide for the camp, I would make these bars with loads of margarine, sugar, and whatever fun flavor we could conjure up with the random ingredients in the camp kitchen (think Skittles or smore....).

-These days, I am into good food for backpacking trips and long hiking days but keen to make it as healthy as I can.
-I created this healthier alternative for flapjacks without golden syrup or corn syrup and margarine.
-These bars are sweetened with honey and are super chewy!
+I love taking these on backpacking trips and long hiking days (along with my rhubarb fruit leather), so I was keen to make it as healthy as I can.
+I am happy to report these bars are sweetened with honey and are super chewy!

 Ingredients needed for chewy flapjacks